acarl005/LewisNet-1/README.md

 The positives were gathered from the [ChemSpider API](http://www.chemspider.com/).
 I downloaded the first 10,000 images (by ascending integer ID).
 Negatives were taken from papers without chemical structures in them, also about 10,000 images.
+Papers were converted to PNGs and cropped into 150x150 tiles.

+## Training

+The network was trained on a 2015 Macbook Pro with an Intel i7 CPU.

 ## Architecture